lynaghk/c2/README.markdown

 to start a test watcher, which will automatically reload namespaces and run tests when source or test files are changed.

-For ClojureScript-specific integration testing, use our highly advanced, PhantomJS-powered "list-of-assertions" testing framework:
+For ClojureScript-specific integration testing, you can run our highly advanced, PhantomJS-powered "list-of-assertions" testing framework:

-    cake run script/compile_tests.clj && phantomjs test/integration/runner.coffee
+    lein cljsbuild test

-or, if you're too cool to go headless, open up `test/integration/runner.html` in your browser.
+or, if you're too cool to go headless:

+    lein cljsbuild once

+then open up `test/integration/runner.html` in your browser.